Avoidant Behaviour

 How does avoidant personality disorder display?

 Youngsters who show avoidant behaviour often feel very anxious and insecure in friendships and relationships with their social environment.
-They find it difficult to show who they really are and avoid being open to others.
-This creates a tendency to stand on the sidelines and see which way the wind blows, until they are sure they are accepted.
-Often they are afraid to do or say something wrong and are only concerned about how someone else thinks about them.
+They find it challenging to express who they are and to be open to others.
+This creates a tendency to stand on the sidelines and see which way the prevailing opinion flows until they are sure they are accepted.
+Often, they are afraid to do or say anything wrong and are only concerned with how others perceive them.
 When they ask themselves this question, their conclusion is always negative.
-This avoidance can be the result of trauma, depression, a strong negative self-image or a history with being bullied.
+This avoidance can be the result of trauma, depression, a strong negative self-image or a history of being bullied.

 Treatment of avoidant behaviour